iorodeo/ph_meter_firmware/README.md

 ## Installation

-Copy code.py to the CIRCUITPY drive associated with your feather wing.
+Copy the code.py file to the CIRCUITPY drive associated with your feather development board.